snehilvj/dmc-docs/docs/styles-api/styles.md

 ```

 Each component has its own set of selectors based on its structure.
 These are documented in the Styles API section of each component’s page.

-If you've used `className` in Dash this is similar — but built directly into the component system and consistent across Mantine.

 #### Example: `dmc.Button` Selectors